element-hq/ess-starter-edition-core/README.md

 ```

-create a file `build_secrets.py` with this content and then run it with `python3 ./build_secrets.py` to creat a `secrets.yml` that can be added to the `element-onprem` namespace with `kubectl apply -f secrets.yml`
+create a file `build_secrets.py` with this content and then run it with `python3 ./build_secrets.py` to create a `secrets.yml` that can be added to the `element-onprem` namespace with `kubectl apply -f secrets.yml`

-#### Deploying the actual CRD
+#### Deploying the actual `ElementDeployment`

-At this point, we are ready to deploy the ElementDeployment CRD into our cluster with the following command:
+At this point, we are ready to deploy the `ElementDeployment` custom resource into our cluster with the following command:

 ```bash
 kubectl apply -f ./deployment.yml -n element-onprem